mmaxs/cygcheck-dep/README.md

 # cygcheck-dep
-A script for use with Cygwin project (http://cygwin.com)
+A script for use with the Cygwin project (http://cygwin.com)